snoyberg/posa-chapter/warp.md

-The user thread repeats this procedure as necessary and terminates itself when the connection is closed by the peer or and invalid request is received.
+The user thread repeats this procedure as necessary and terminates itself when the connection is closed by the peer or an invalid request is received.
 It is also killed by the dedicated user thread for timeout if a significant amount of data is not received for a certain period.